My talk on the Evolution of our Plant-based dietary guidelines created much discussion at the Low Carb Universe event in Mallorca last week.

 The list of Australian scientists include Andrew Hills, currently Professor of Sports and Exercise Science in the School of Health Sciences at the University of Tasmania, where Exercise is Medicine™ is being promoted for the management of Diabetes!
 Makes me wonder if this was another reason Gary's anti-sugary drinks and junk food in hospitals message was being 'Silenced'?

-This is a great article on “Exercise is Medicine” explained in 100 Words by Russ Greene at Crossfit, questioning; The Coca-Cola / ACSM “Exercise Is Medicine” Scheme and its influence on Licensure and Regulation.
+This is a great article on “Exercise is Medicine” by Russ Greene at Crossfit, questioning; The Coca-Cola / ACSM “Exercise Is Medicine” Scheme and its influence on Licensure and Regulation.

 'Lifestyle Medicine' on the other hand, is based on the Ideology of the Seventh-day Adventist Church including the 1863 Health Reform visions of their Prophetess and the subsequent Church doctrine around the (vegan) Garden of Eden diet for Salvation.